blukatdevelopment/UnchainedWorldsOld/character_creation/classes/warrior.md

 You may use your bonus action to expend one of your stamina dice and roll it.
 You gain that much temporary hit points.
 Until the start of your next turn, any attack you make receives advantage.

-### Action Surge
-You may now expend a stamina die take one additional action this turn.
-You may only use action surge once per turn.

 ### Down, but not out
 When you go down, the first death saving throw you make does not expend a hit